randix/KioskContacts/README.md

 This file *settings.txt* contains the settings for the app.
 You can edit this with any text editor app or inside the *Kiosk Contacts* app.

 These settings may be edited "in app".
-Tap on the icon/logo four times and a view will be opened in which the configuration files may be read.
+Tap on the icon/logo image four times and a view will be opened in which the configuration files may be read.
 There you must enter the pin which is set in the *settings.txt* file.

-The settings here (and their defaults, these should be changed appropriately) are:
+The settings here should be changed appropriately:

 - pin=\*\*\*\*